GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 These two data sources were loaded into Tableau, with an inner join based on the LSOA code.

 ## Indicator scores
 Each indicator value was used to calculate a score between 0 and 10.
-The aim of this is to provide a range of normalised scores that can be weighted and combined to create a single Digital Exclusion Risk Index.
+The aim of this is to provide scores that can be weighted and combined to create a single Digital Exclusion Risk Index.
 The calculation for each of the indicators was marginally different.
 Each score was created in Tableau as a calculated field.
-As highlighted in the [version 1 notes](Version%201%20Notes.md), the decision was made to fix elements of the calculation.
+As highlighted in the [version 1 notes](Notes_v1.md), the decision was made to calculate indicator scores at the local authority level.
 Each LSOA score was based on the maximum and minimum LSOA values of the district it sits within.
 This means that two LSOAs with the same indicator values in two separate districts may have different scores - they will be dependent on different maxima and minima.

 ### Maximum and minimum calculations
 In order to create the minimum of each district's LSOA values, the calculation needs to be fixed at the local authority level.
 For each indicator score, it is possible to include this element within the calculation in Tableau.
 However, to cut down on the amount of typing and complexity of each calculation, it was decided to create calculated fields for the maximum and minimum values of each indicator for each LSOA in each district.